 Join in the Grand St. Patrick's Day Parade

-One of the city's oldest and largest parades, NYC's annual St. Patrick’s Day Parade begins at 11am on March 17th, running from 44th Street up 5th Avenue (past St. Patrick's Cathedral) to 79th Street.
+One of the city's oldest and largest parades, NYC's annual St. Patrick’s Day Parade begins at 11 am on March 17th, running from 44th Street up 5th Avenue (past St. Patrick's Cathedral) to 79th Street.
 A full-day affair, the revelry typically continues until late afternoon.
-Though there are no floats, spectators will be treated to lineup of marching bands, bagpipers, Irish dancers, and more – arrive early to get a good viewing spot along 5th Avenue.Continue to 3 of 6 below.
+There is a strict no float rule.
+Instead, spectators are treated to a lineup of marching bands, bagpipers, Irish dancers, and more.
+Bundle up and arrive early to get a good viewing spot along Fifth Avenue.

-Put Bottoms Up at an Irish Pub
+Down a Guinness at an Irish Pub

 Listen to Irish Music

-Learn About Irish History in NYC
+Learn about Irish History

 NYC touts long and strong ties to the Irish immigrant story.
-Learn more on the "Irish Outsiders" tour at the Lower East Side’s Tenement Museum, which recalls the experience of a typical 19th-century Irish immigrant family (tours run daily, including St. Patrick's Day).
+Learn more on the "Irish Outsiders" tour at the Lower East Side’s Tenement Museum, which recounts the experience of a typical 19th-century Irish immigrant family (tours run daily, including St. Patrick's Day).

 Find Family Fun at the Irish Arts Center

 At the Irish Arts Center in Midtown the entire family can learn about Irish culture and Irish populations in America.
 There are dance performances, museum exhibitions, and educational classes for all ages.
 Check the schedule on the website.